wisroot-com/xnew/website/docs/manual/listener.md

 ---

 # listener
-You can set the event listener using `xnode.on`, and fire original event using `xnode.emit`.
+You can set event listeners using `xnode.on`.
+Your original event is fired using `xnode.emit`.

 ## `xnode.on`
 This add a event listener.